Mike-Honey/covid-19-genomes/README.md

 Elbe, S., and Buckland-Merrett, G. (2017) Data, disease and diplomacy: GISAID’s innovative contribution to global health.
 Global Challenges, 1:33-46.
 DOI:10.1002/gch2.1018  PMCID: 31565258

+From [nextclade](https://nextclade.org) we classify a subset of the gisaid samples to obtain the nextclade pango lineage (using the nextclade cli tool).
+These offer an alternative to the pango lineages presented by gisaid.
+Typically new lineages are defined first in nextclade, and are preferred by some experts.

 From [microreact.org](https://microreact.org) we gather their "Global Distribution of SARS-CoV-2" dataset.
 This usually has more sequences than the other datasets, but typically lags behind them by a few days.